cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 I inspected the object and dove into the deep internet to confirm the bitter truth.
 You can't defer \
 the readiness of the application from an instance initializer.
-**Why would whoever did this removed that feature?
+**Why would whoever did this remove that feature?
 Most of my app needs access to the current user in order to work!**
 And that it's not the only problem.
 You no longer can inject `null` as a service.

 > Ok, I inject an empty object later my observer will swap them.